Quick Guide to Final Files: What Your Designer Delivers and How to Use Them

 1. PNG (.png)

-• What it is: A file with a transparent background.
+What it is: A raster file that supports transparency.

 2. JPG (.jpg)

-• What it is: A compressed image file with no transparency.
+What it is: A compressed raster image with no transparency.

-• How to use it: Best for social media, web images, or email marketing—anywhere you need quick-loading visuals.
+How to use it: Best for social media, websites, email marketing, and digital content where fast loading matters.

 3. PDF (.pdf)

-• How to use it: Ideal for marketing materials, presentations, or interactive decks.
+How to use it: Perfect for presentations, marketing materials, brand guidelines, and print-ready documents.

 4. EPS (.eps)

-• How to use it: Great for large-scale printing projects like banners or merchandise.
+How to use it: Essential for large-scale printing like signage, packaging, or merchandise.

 5. SVG (.svg)

-• What it is: A flexible, scalable format for web and print.
+What it is: A scalable vector format optimized for digital environments.

-• How to use it: Perfect for responsive websites or high-quality graphics that need to adapt to different sizes.
+How to use it: Ideal for responsive websites, icons, and interface elements that need to scale cleanly.

 1. AI (.ai)

-• What it is: Adobe Illustrator’s native file format.
+What it is: Adobe Illustrator’s native vector file.

 2. TIFF (.tif)

-• What it is: A high-quality format for professional printing.
+What it is: A high-quality raster file with minimal compression.

-• How to use it: Perfect for photography or detailed projects where quality is key.
+How to use it: Best for professional photography and detailed print applications.

 3. GIF (.gif)

-• What it is: A file format for simple animations or low-res images.
+What it is: A lightweight raster format supporting simple animation.

-• How to use it: Great for playful, looping visuals on websites or social media.
+How to use it: Ideal for subtle animations on websites or social media.

 4. MP4 (.mp4)

-• What it is: The universal video format.
+What it is: A universally supported video format.

-• How to use it: Ideal for social media, website embeds, or ads.
+How to use it: Best for websites, ads, and social platforms.

 5. MOV (.mov)

-• What it is: A high-quality video format favored by Apple users.
+What it is: A high-quality video format commonly used in editing workflows.

 Leave a comment